-Pearl Stokes: A Living Testimony of Faith," coauthored with Mary Elizabeth Moore, in Faith of Our Foremothers: Women Changing Religious Education, ed.
+Yolanda Y. Smith, Assistant Professor of Christian Education.
+Professor Smith's teaching interests include the practice of Christian education with particular attention to the role of the arts, womanist theology, Christian education in the African American experience, and multicultural approaches to Christian education.
+She is the author of Reclaiming the Spirituals: New Possibilities for African American Christian Education; "Olivia Pearl Stokes," online entry for the Web-based database Christian Educators of the 20th Century; "Forming Wisdom through Cultural Rootedness," in In Search of Wisdom: Christian Formation in the Black Church, ed.
+Anne S. Wimberly and Evelyn Parker (2002); "He Still Wid Us-Jesus: The Musical Theology of the Spirituals," Christian History (1999); "Olivia Pearl Stokes: A Living Testimony of Faith," coauthored with Mary Elizabeth Moore, in Faith of Our Foremothers: Women Changing Religious Education, ed.
 Barbara Anne Keely (1997); and Resources for Sacred Teaching, edited with Mary Elizabeth Moore and Jeff Brockman (1995).
 Her forthcoming publications include "Womanist Hermeneutics: Implications for African American Christian Education," in Womanist Biblical Hermeneutics, ed.
-Mignon Jacobs; "Forming Wisdom through Cultural Rootedness," in In Search of Wisdom: Black Christian Formation in the Third Millennium, ed.
-Anne S. Wimberly and Evelyn Parker; "Womanist Theology: Insights for Women in Leadership in Theological Education"; and "Ain't Dat Good News?"
-Teaching through the Spirituals: New Possibilities for African American Christian Education.
+Mignon Jacobs; "Womanist Theology: Insights for Women in Leadership in Theological Education"; "Olivia Pearl Stokes"; "I Want to Be Ready!
+Teaching Christian Education in the African American Experience"; and Teaching through the Spirituals: New Possibilities for African American Christian Education.
 An ordained Baptist minister, she has served as an associate minister and minister of evangelism and discipleship in the local church.
 B.A.E., M.Ed.
-Arizona State University; M.Div., summa cum laude, School of Theology at Virginia Union University; M.A., Ph.D.
+Arizona State University; M.Div.
+School of Theology at Virginia Union University; M.A., Ph.D.
 Claremont School of Theology.
 (Baptist)